paidy/SalesforceCommerceCloud-AppExchange/README.md

-# SalesforceCommerceCloud-AppExchange
+# Salesforce Commerce Cloud Paidy Cartridge

-Paidy provides a cartridge to integrate with Salesforce Commerce Cloud (SFCC).
+Paidy provides a LINK cartridge to integrate with Salesforce Commerce Cloud (SFCC).

 This cartridge enables a SFCC storefront to use the Paidy payment service.
-This cartridge supports SFRA version 6.1.0 and SiteGenesis JS-Controllers
+This cartridge supports SFRA version 6.0.0 and SiteGenesis JS-Controllers

 ## Version